-In principle, induced and artificial events, being man-made, should be known from the origin and, therefore, could be manually removed from the earthquake record.
+In principle, induced and artificial events, being man-made, should be known from the origin and could be therefore manually removed from the earthquake record.
 In case of Central Asia, however, the log of these events is fragmented and often uncomplete.
-Thus, an alternative (and possibly automated) removal strategy must be implemented and applied.
-The major issue is that these events may overlap in time and space the existing background seismicity, which should not be altered to avoid biased estimation of the local hazard.
+Thus, alternative (and possibly automated) removal strategy must be implemented and applied.
+The major issue is that these events overlap to the existing background seismicity, which should not be altered to avoid biased estimation of the local hazard.

 Here, we applied a modification of the declustering algorithm used to purge natural aftershocks, under the assumption that such artificial events are also highly clustered in space and time and, at the same time, that the largest events in the cluster are likely of natural origin.
-Starting from a Gardner and Knopoff (1974) window, a variable scaling factor is then applied to the spatial and temporal extent of the window, till an optimal tradeoff between purged event and residual seismicity (compatible with regional background) is found.
+Starting from A Gartner and Knopoff (1974) window, a variable scaling factor is then applied, till an optimal tradeoff between purged event and residual seismicity (compatible with regional background) is found.
 After several trials, we have identified the best scaling factor for the area as 100.
 To avoid altering the earthquake record in areas not affected by artificial events, the procedure is applied only on buffer regions (polygons) on known anthropogenic activity (e.g., Figure 8 for the Kazakhstan clusters).